-Scott A. Graeff has served as our Chief Commercialization Officer since May 2010 and as our Treasurer since July 2005.
-He served as our interim Chief Financial Officer during the period from August 2010 to April 2011.
+Scott A. Graeff has served as our Chief Strategy Officer since July 2012, and as our Treasurer since July 2005.
+He previously served as our Chief Commercialization Officer from May 2010 to July 2012.
+He also served as our interim Chief Financial Officer during the period from August 2010 to April 2011.
 He previously served as our Chief Operating Officer from March 2009 to May 2010, as our Chief Commercialization Officer from August 2006 to March 2009, and as our Chief Financial Officer and Executive Vice President, Corporate Development, from July 2005 to August 2006.
 Mr. Graeff was also a member of our Board of Directors from August 2005 until March 2006.
 From 1999 to 2001, Mr. Graeff served as Chief Financial Officer of Liquidity Link, a software development company.
 From 2001 to 2002, Mr. Graeff served as President and Chief Financial Officer of Autumn Investments.
 From 2002 until 2005, Mr. Graeff served as a Managing Director for Gryphon Capital Partners, a venture capital investment group.
 From 2003 until July 2005, Mr. Graeff also served as the Acting Chief Financial Officer of Luna Technologies, Inc., which we acquired in September 2005.
 Mr. Graeff holds a B.S. degree in commerce from the University of Virginia.